LiroBenchmark/LiroBenchmark.github.io/datasets/MOROCO.md

 ### Starter code:

 The following script loads the data samples into memory:

 [https://github.com/butnaruandrei/MOROCO/blob/master/loadDataSet.py](https://github.com/butnaruandrei/MOROCO/blob/master/loadDataSet.py)

 With minor changes, the following script can be used for the evaluation:

 [https://github.com/butnaruandrei/MOROCO/blob/master/MOROCO/Var-Dial-MRC-2019-eval/eval.py](https://github.com/butnaruandrei/MOROCO/blob/master/MOROCO/Var-Dial-MRC-2019-eval/eval.py)

 ### Citation:

 If you use this dataset in a published work, please cite the following:

 > Andrei M. Butnaru, Radu Tudor Ionescu.
 MOROCO: The Moldavian and Romanian Dialectal Corpus.
-In Proceedings of ACL, 2019.
+In Proceedings of ACL, pp. 688–698, 2019.
 [Read the fulll paper](https://www.aclweb.org/anthology/P19-1068/)

 or in .bibtex format:

 >   @inproceedings{butnaru-ionescu-2019-moroco,
+>
 >   title = "{MOROCO}: The {M}oldavian and {R}omanian Dialectal Corpus",
 >   author = "Butnaru, Andrei and Ionescu, Radu Tudor",
 >   booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics",